duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_basic_tutorial.md

 The heart of the function is just this one line.
 The **remainder** is in the **$\_** variable as discussed.
 If it is not blank ( **if $\_** ), we return the **$\_** variable, which as we just saw, contains the **remainder** of the query.

-If we are unable to provide a good instant answer, we simply **return nothing**.
+If we are unable to provide a good Instant Answer, we simply **return nothing**.
 That's exactly what the second line in the function does:

 ```perl
 return;